USA’s Mr. Robot

 Directed & Written by Sam Esmail

 On the night of the Five/Nine hack, Elliot (Rami Malek) tried firing the gun at Tyrell Welick (Martin Wallström), Mr. Robot (Christian Slater) coming out to try stopping their big, destructive plans.
 Except the gun didn’t fire.
 A jam.
-Tyrell believed it was “proof
+Tyrell believed it was “proof” that the two of them were destined for huge things, an “act of God.”

 We see Irving (Bobby Cannavale) took a few Dark Army contacts to meet with Tyrell and Elliot.
 Of course, Mr. Robot is still kicking around.
 Irving sends Mr. Robot to drop off Wellick’s car someplace, then to go home.
 Basically, we’re witness to more of the depths to which Elliot’s mental illness takes him.
 He’s met the supposed used car salesman before, the night of the big hack, he was there when Tyrell’s disappearance was manipulated into action by the Dark Army.
 Yet remembered none of it.
 This further shows Irving’s status as a type of cleaner, or a guy who does whatever, whenever and does all things necessary for the shadowy corporation.